wso2/streaming-integrator/modules/performance/README.md

         * TCP client finished sending events

 Note:
- Performance is measured from start, inorder to repeat another test, the WSO2 Stream Processor runtime should be restarted.
+ Performance is measured from start, inorder to repeat another test, the WSO2 Streaming Integrator runtime should be restarted.

 How to build performance extension
 ==================================